ArthTechnologies/ocelot/files/docs/servers.md

 ### GET /servers

-Get every server under a email address.
+Get every server an account has.

 **No Parameters**

 **Query Parameters:**

-- `email`: An email of an account.
+- `username`: The username of an account.

 ### GET /server/`id`/world